ArbanNichols/react-skeleton/README.md

 # react-skeleton
-A boilerplate for react involving Webpack and Node.js
+A boilerplate for react using Webpack as a bundler.